 BucketName: '{{resolve:ssm:WebsiteBucket:1}}'

-Is this the right way to use?
+Is this the right way to use it?

 Which doesn’t make sense in the time of automation as per me.
 I have read somewhere that there is a feature request for this functionality.
 Let’s see…

-Using Parameter Section of template
+Using the Parameter Section of the template

-AWS CloudFormation allows you to use the parameter section of your template to define parameters from systems manager parameter store such as-
+AWS CloudFormation allows you to use the parameter section of your template to define parameters from the systems manager parameter store such as-

 AWSTemplateFormatVersion: 2010-09-09